galaxyproject/galaxy-hub/content/projects/vgp/workflows/index.md

 The Vertebrate Genomes Project's pipelines in Galaxy are intended to allow a user to generate high-quality, near error-free assemblies of species from a user's own data or from the [GenomeArk](https://genomeark.github.io/) database.
 These workflows use PacBio HiFi reads, Hi-C data, and, optionally, BioNano optical maps.
 The image below shows major assembly workflows.

-<div class="alert alert-success" role="alert">We maintain a set of comptehensive tutorials explaining the use of these workflows in minute deatils.
+<div class="alert alert-success" role="alert">We maintain a set of comprehensive tutorials explaining the use of these workflows in minute details.
 To access these tutorials see '<i>How can I use these workflows section</i>'</a> at the bottom of this page.</div>